-Are you exploring careers and need information on how to reach your goal?
-Are you aware of professionals who utilize the knowledge and skills that interest you?
+Do you already know your perfect career but need information on how to reach your goal?
+Are you aware of professionals that utilize the knowledge and skills that interest you?
 Would you like to speak with them about their positions?
 Then consider conducting an informational interview.
 Below you'll find practical information necessary to complete an effective informational interview.